ShubhamPandya98/ShubhamPandya98/README.md

 ### 👤 About Me:

 Hello!
 I'm **Shubham Pandya**, a data enthusiast and engineering professional based in Boston, MA.
-Currently, I'm advancing my skills by pursuing a Master's in Data Analytics and Engineering at Northeastern University, with an expected graduation in August 2024.
-With a solid foundation in mechanical engineering and a deep passion for data-driven solutions, I've transitioned into data engineering, where I strive to bridge the gap between data and actionable insights.
+I graduated with a Master's in Data Analytics and Engineering from Northeastern University in August 2024.
+Currently, I am continuing my journey as a Software Developer Cloud II at Wolfspeed, where I apply my skills to bridge the gap between data and actionable insights in real-time cloud environments.

-During my co-op at Wolfspeed and my tenure at Larsen & Toubro Infotech, I've developed robust data pipelines, implemented efficient data integrations, and led analytics projects that significantly improved operational efficiencies.
-My academic projects, such as optimizing HVAC unit logistics, classifying census income levels, and predicting cab service prices, highlight my ability to apply theoretical knowledge in practical, impactful ways.
+My academic background in mechanical engineering and hands-on experience in data engineering have equipped me with a robust skill set.
+Through roles at Wolfspeed and Larsen & Toubro Infotech, I’ve built and optimized data pipelines, managed data integrations, and led analytics initiatives that have driven measurable improvements in operational efficiency and data accuracy.

 ### 💼 Professional Snapshot:

-- **Wolfspeed**: Engineered complex data pipelines integrating Model N, S4HANA, and Oracle with Snowflake, leveraging tools like DBT, SQLFluff, and Azure DevOps to enhance data integrity and streamline processes.
-Utilized machine learning models for predictive analytics, resulting in a 20% improvement in forecast accuracy.
+- **Wolfspeed**: In my full-time role, I develop and maintain complex data pipelines integrating Model N, S4HANA, and Oracle with Snowflake, using tools like DBT, SQLFluff, and Azure DevOps.
+I leverage machine learning for predictive analytics, achieving a 20% boost in forecast accuracy and enhancing data integrity across systems.
 - **Larsen & Toubro Infotech**: Spearheaded SAP CPI implementations and ERP migrations, boosting data migration efficiency by 20% and system integration through strategic use of technology, including adapters and real-time data analysis using SAP Fiori.

 ### 🛠 Technical Toolbox:

 - **Languages**:          Python, SQL, Java, C++, R, JavaScript, HTML, CSS
-- **Tools & Platforms**: AWS, Snowflake, Power BI, Tableau, MySQL, Azure, MATLAB, Firebase
+- **Tools & Platforms**:  AWS, Snowflake, Azure, MATLAB, Firebase
-- **Databases**: MongoDB, S4HANA, Hadoop, Apache Spark, Microsoft Azure S3, Model N
+- **Databases**: MongoDB, S4HANA, MySQL, PostgreSQL, Hadoop, Apache Spark, Microsoft Azure S3, Model N
 - **Data Visualization**: Power BI, Power Query, Tableau, Google Data Studio, SAP Fiori, Flourish
 - **Scripting**:          PowerShell, Groovy Script, DAX

 ### 🌟 Projects & Impact: